zhunki/skyfire/README.md

 5. run Generator class to generate samples

-Several parameters affect the seed and complexity of generation and users can change them as their needs. int numOfSamplesToGenerate = 10; 		// the number of seeds to generate
+Several parameters affect the seed and complexity of generation and users can change them as their needs.

-int maxDerivation = 8;           		// the max iteration depth of derivation

-String outputPath = "E:\\xml_gen\\";	//the path to save generated seeds
+	static int maxDerivation = 50;			// the max number of derivation static int maxDerivationDepth = 8;		// the max iteration depth of derivation int numOfSamplesToGenerate = 10; 		// the number of seeds to generate String outputPath = "E:\\xml_gen\\";	//the path to save generated seeds